pedro-w/opendylan/documentation/hacker-guide/source/compiler/environment-protocols.rst

 Environment Protocols
 *********************

-.. current-library:: environment-protocols
+.. library:: environment-protocols

-.. current-module:: environment-protocols
+.. module:: environment-protocols

 This is information about environment protocols.